mmarfil/tinfoilhat/README.md

 There are mainly 2 options I recommend:

 1. Buy a [Raspberry Pi](https://www.raspberrypi.org) if you don't have one already (you should, it's fun!) and install [Pi-Hole](https://pi-hole.net) on it.
 It's super easy and only requires a few commands to get it running.
-If you have a Mac, there's a quick and pretty good installation tutorial you can [watch here](https://invidio.us/watch?v=4RZ4ptuWAyw).
+If you have a Mac, there's a quick and reasonably easy-to-follow installation tutorial you can [watch here](https://invidio.us/watch?v=4RZ4ptuWAyw).
 2. Ok, you want to save the trouble of messing up with some code and only need a little more protection.
 In that case, you can replace your ISP DNS by [Adguard's](https://adguard.com/en/adguard-dns/overview.html).
 Adguard is a respectable service that has a solid reputation—but it's worth saying you'll be trusting a third-party here, and besides, it doesn't offer the level of customization you get from Pi-Hole, which runs in your own network, under your control.

 ### VPN